Joint source-channel coding with feedback: Feedback codes for non-equiprobable messages

-Such codes require very limited communication over feedback: only a single signal to stop the transmission once the decoder is ready to decode. \item fixed-to-variable codes, defined in~\cite{VS09}, are also required to satisfy~\eqref{eq:nofb}, while the stopping time is\footnote{As explained in~\cite{VS09}, this model encompasses fountain codes in which the decoder can get a highly reliable estimate of $\tau$ autonomously without the need for a termination symbol.}
+Such codes require very limited communication over feedback: only a single signal informing the encoder to stop transmitting symbols once the decoder is ready to decode. \item {\em fixed-to-variable codes}, defined in~\cite{VS09}, are also required to satisfy~\eqref{eq:nofb}, while the stopping time is\footnote{As explained in~\cite{VS09}, this model encompasses fountain codes in which the decoder can get a highly reliable estimate of $\tau$ autonomously without the need for a termination symbol.}

 and therefore, such codes are zero-error VLFT codes. \end{enumerate}

 For both VLF and VLFT codes, we say that a code that satisfies $\E{\tau} \leq \ell$ and $\Prob{W \neq \widehat W} \leq \epsilon$, when averaged over $U$, message and channel, is an $(\ell, \epsilon)$ code for source/channel $\left( W, \{P_{Y_i | X^i Y^{i-1}}\}_{i = 1}^\infty \right)$.